jnozzi/cocoadev.com/markdown/AdviceOnImportingHeaders.md

 ----

 To be honest I am a little stumped on when I need to import and when I don't need to.
-I assumed that because I     #import "DButton.h" in CollisionDetector.h, I don't need to import it in CollisionDetector.m. --General/DerekCramer
+I assumed that because I     #import "DButton.h" in CollisionDetector.h, I don't need to import it in CollisionDetector.m. --DerekCramer

 *From the code you posted above, you used     @class DButton;, not     #import "DButton.h".
 This is probably where you got confused.*